Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Berlin proudly hosts multiple LGBTQ events each year.
 The most famous are Berlin Pride in July and Folsom Europe in September.

-12. Stockholm in Sweden
+11. Stockholm in Sweden

 Stockholm!
 Everyone we speak to seems to have it on their European bucket list.
 Why is it so attractive?
-Well, not only is it amazingly LGBTQ friendly but it has a great nightlife scene with some pretty impressive sights to explore.
+Well, not only is it amazingly LGBTQ-friendly, but it has a great nightlife scene with some pretty impressive sights to explore.
 No matter what time of year you go, whether the sun is splitting the sky in summer, or the Gamla Stan Old Town is a blanket of snow in the winter months, Stockholm always looks so wholesome and perfect.

-The gay scene of Stockholm
+The gay scene in Stockholm

 The Secret Garden isn't such a secret, but it makes for a fun night.
 With juicy cocktails and a great dance playlist, you'll feel like Adam & Adam, or Eve & Eve, as you move through the gorgeous bar's interiors.
 Another gem is the Space Sthlm gay club, which has some of the best drag shows in town.